- Naomi Stephens

 5. Natural Dolls and Animals

-Natural dolls and animals are a great way to introduce your children to the concept of permaculture.
-By choosing natural toys made with renewable materials, you can show your child that even playtime can be sustainable.
-From handmade wooden dolls to felt animals, there are plenty of eco-friendly options available.
+Natural dolls and animals are a great way to introduce your children to permaculture.
+You can show your child that even playtime can be sustainable by choosing natural toys made with renewable materials.
+From handmade wooden dolls to felt animals, plenty of eco-friendly options are available.

 6. Organic Cotton Toys and Stuffed Animals